buttacwup/everything-butta/topless (to everyone but me).md

 ### Change Sub-Folder Names

 The core of the problem is using a Folder, or more likely a Sub-Folder, that has  the wrong name.
 You cannot have a folder/sub-folder named Top or Bottom.
-The first step is to rename any folders that are
+The first step is to rename any folders that are Top or Bottom.
+You can rename it to anything else that isn't exactly one of those two words.
+For Top you might change it to Shirt or Tops or if you wear a specific mesh body you might use the name of the body in the folder like Legacy Top.
+For bottom you can change to bottoms or shorts, jeans, pants.
+This is a bit of a manual process.
+You can search for the word Top but it will return a lot of results that are not relevant.

+### Resetting the Broken Attachment Points

+The next step once you have the folder names fixed is to fix the attachment points of the items that may have been switched to Top or Bottom.
+Once they are switched they will stay that way until switched again.
+The way to fix these is to right click on the actual attachment, the shirt or pants that was broken, and select **Attach To** from the menu.
+Select an appropriate attachment point for the item.
+I suggest using Left Shoulder for tops and Left Hip for bottoms.
+You can read my [attachment points for clothing](attachment%20points.md) article for suggested attachment points for all clothing items.

+If you reset the attachment point as you fix the folders the process goes pretty fast.